Cirque du Soleil performer dies in fall during Florida show

 Dade City, Florida, resident John Nugent was in attendance at the show with his fiancé, sitting toward the side where Arnaud fell.

-The entertainment group's President Daniel Lamarre said, "the entire Cirque du Soleil family is in shock and devastated by this tragedy."
+The entertainment group's President Daniel Lamarre said, "the entire Cirque du Soleil family is in shock and devastated by this tragedy.
+We are currently gathering more information about this tragic event.
+We are offering our full and transparent collaboration to the authorities as they look into the circumstances of this accident."

 Arnaud had been a performer with Cirque du Soleil for more than 15 years.